AllanCameron/geomtextpath/README.md

 <img src="man/figures/README-textline_demo-1.png" width="100%" style="display: block; margin: auto;" />

-### Vertical and horizontal lines
+### Reference lines

-Often, a vertical or horizontal line added to a plot requires a text annotation.
-We can do this directly with `geom_textvline` and `geom_texthline`, or their text-box equivalents `geom_labelvline` and `geom_labelhline`.
-Although such lines aren’t curved, there are some benefits to using the `geomtextpath` functions if a labelled hline or vline is required: only a single call is needed, co-ordinates are not required for the text label, the text can be put in-line with an appropriate break in the line automatically, and the label will orientate and curve appropriately in polar co-ordinates.
+Often, a reference line added to a plot requires a text annotation.
+We can do this directly with `geom_textabline`, `geom_textvline` and `geom_texthline`, or their text-box equivalents `geom_labelabline`, `geom_labelvline` and `geom_labelhline`.
+Although such lines aren’t curved, there are some benefits to using the `geomtextpath` functions if a labelled reference line is required: only a single call is needed, co-ordinates are not required for the text label, the text can be put in-line with an appropriate break in the line automatically, and the label will orientate and curve appropriately in polar co-ordinates.

+This example shows all three text-based reference line geoms:

 ``` r
 ggplot(mtcars, aes(mpg, disp)) +